uc-r/uc-r.github.io/scraping/scraping_api.md

 ##   elevationUnit (chr), longitude (dbl)
 ```

 So we see that several stations are available from which to pull data.
 To actually pull data from one of these stations we need the station ID.
 The station I want to pull data from is the Dayton International Airport station.
 We can see that this station provides data from 1948-present and I can get the station ID as illustrated.
-Note that I use some `dplyr` for data manipulation here; we will cover `dplyr` in a later [chapter](#dplyr) but this just illustrates the fact that we received the data via the API.
+Note that I use some `dplyr` for data manipulation here you will learn about in a later [section](dplyr) but this just illustrates the fact that we received the data via the API.

-{linenos=off}
 ```r
 library(dplyr)